-Property management services include such efforts as marketing, maintenance, and renting out or selling the use of the property.
-Providing additional services results in additional profits as long as your expenses for providing the service are lower than the revenues generated.
-An apartment complex property management company could offer concierge services to the renters.
-A vacation home rental company might decide to have personalized meet-and-greet upon check-in at a vacation home are examples of these add-ons.
+Property management services include such marketing, maintenance, and renting out or selling the property.
+Providing additional services results in additional profits if your expenses for providing the service are lower than generated revenues.
+Concierge services within an apartment complex, or a meet-and-greet upon check-in at a vacation home are examples of these add-ons.

 Types of Properties

-Broadening the types of properties is an alternative way to increase profits.
-If your business handles short-term sub-leases for apartments, you could offer that same service for townhouses and condos.
+If your business manages short-term sub-leases for apartments, you could offer that same service for townhouses and units.

-Property management companies generate revenues from the owners of the properties they manage and from the guests, renters or lessees who occupy the properties.
-Increasing rates to the owners when management contracts are up for renewal increases revenues and therefore, profits.
-Keep in mind that current owners may decide to contract with someone else if the rate increase is too high.
-The rates generated from the guests or those who pay to occupy the properties also can be increased.
+Property management companies generate revenues from several channels; the owners of the properties they manage, and the guests or renters who occupy the properties.
+Increasing rates when management contracts are up for renewal increases revenues and profits, ensure the rate increase is not too high.
+You can also increase rates generated from the guests or those who pay to occupy your properties.

-The rate or fee generates revenues for occupying the spacetimes the number of spaces occupied.
-In the case of an apartment building where each apartment leases for $500 per month and 200 of the 250 apartments are rented, revenues generated are $100,000.
-If occupancy increases to 225 apartments, revenues are $112,500; that occupancy rate would increase profits by $12,500.
-However, if you incurred any expenses in getting those units rented, those expenses would be netted from the $12,500.
+The rate generates revenues for occupying the space times the number of spaces occupied.
+If an apartment building leases apartments at $500 per month and 200 of the 250 apartments are rented, revenues generated are $100,000.
+If occupancy increases to 225 apartments, gains are $112,500; that occupancy rate would increase profits by $12,500.

-Decreasing expenses increase profits as long as the cost-cutting doesn’t affect revenues.
-In the short term, it probably won’t; in the long term, it may be a different story.
-Decreasing advertising could result in fewer properties being leased.
-Decreasing maintenance efforts might result in tenants leaving for other accommodations.
+By decreasing expenses, you’ll increase profits as long as it doesn’t affect revenues.
+For instance, decreasing advertising may result in fewer properties being leased.
+Reducing maintenance efforts might also result in tenants leaving once their lease is up.